 Although the REPLICATE System is much easier to implement and as many advantages when compared to traditional implants, it can only be performed when the original tooth is still in place.

 Find more information in our brochure.

-The REPLICATE system can only be used if the original tooth is still in place.
-Also your dentist will need to evaluate if the surrounding bone structure is healthy enough to accept a REPLICATE tooth.
+The REPLICATE System can only be used if the root of the original tooth is still in place.
+Also your dentist will need to evaluate if the surrounding bone structure is healthy enough to accept a REPLICATE Tooth.

 Like other implants placed in the body, e.g. tooth, hip, knee, the root of the REPLICATE Tooth is made of medical grade titanium.
 Titanium is proven to be well accepted by the body and to last for decades.
 As long as the surrounding bone remains healthy, the root of a REPLICATE Tooth should last a lifetime.
 If the crown should become damaged, this can be easily replaced.

-Probably the worst part of the procedure is having your old tooth removed, which is of course done using anesthesia.
-The new REPLICATE Tooth is then tapped into place.
-While for most patients this is not painful, for some it can be uncomfortable.
+For most patients, the most uncomfortable part of the procedure is having the old tooth removed, which is of course done using anesthesia.
+Once your old tooth is removed your new REPLICATE Tooth is then tapped into place.
+Most patients report little or no discomfort during the placement procedure.

 From first visit to final crown placement, the REPLICATE Tooth procedure usually takes about 6 months.
 However, since the REPLICATE Tooth is placed immediately after removal of the original tooth, there is never a time when you have to live without a tooth.
 Most of the 6 months is simply to allow the bone surround the REPLICATE Tooth to heal before a final crown is placed.